ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Introduction

 \IEEEPARstart{W}{ith} the development of vision transformer~\cite{ViT,Swin}, recent works achieve stunning performance on many important benchmarks.
 The task-generic characteristic of the sequence-to-sequence interaction architecture prompts the gaps among different tasks to be further eliminated.

 Dense prediction is an important and fundamental problem of computer vision.
 It often requires laborious and dense annotations of various objects of interest.
-Typical tasks include remote sensing image segmentation~\cite{changedetection-LEVIR,changedetection-SYSU}, crowd counting (density map estimation)~\cite{rgbtcc-TAFNet-RGBTCC}, salient object detection~\cite{RGBDSODSurveyZhou,CMMSODSurvey,WWGSODSurvey}, and scene image semantic segmentation~\cite{NYUDv2-40classes}.
+Typical tasks include remote sensing image segmentation~\cite{changedetection-LEVIR,changedetection-SYSU}, crowd counting (density map estimation)~\cite{rgbtcc-CMCRL-RGBTCC}, salient object detection~\cite{RGBDSODSurveyZhou,CMMSODSurvey,WWGSODSurvey}, and scene image semantic segmentation~\cite{SUN-RGBD-37classes}.
 Existing schemes have achieved impressive performance in their respective tasks.
-Among them, the bi-source input paradigm is a common style due to its practicability and effectiveness.
-For example, the exploration of scene monitoring in a large time span and scene understanding in complex environments rely on more auxiliary data for joint information mining.
+Among them, the bi-source\footnote{We use ``bi-source'' to emphasize the form of the data source of interest, which in effect encompasses both single-modal (bi-temporal) and bi-modal input forms as shown in Tab.~\ref{tab:task}.} input paradigm is a common style due to its practicability and effectiveness.
+Visual information from different sources can provide a more comprehensive context for scene semantics geared towards specific task requirements.
+For example, the exploration of scene monitoring in a large time span~\cite{changedetection-LEVIR,changedetection-SYSU} and scene understanding in complex environments~\cite{rgbtcc-CMCRL-RGBTCC,SIP,VT5000-ADF,SUN-RGBD-37classes} rely on more auxiliary data corresponding to different times and different modalities for joint information mining, respectively.
+By integrating different sources, it would be easier to perceive objects and contexts.
 However, because of the fragmented definitions, these approaches usually focus on a single task.
 This task-specific design brings repetitive exploration, redundant parameters, and resource overhead.
 In this work, we explore the potential commonalities of architecture design and visual semantics among various tasks.